 In the summer, during evenings, take a short walk from your campsite to Keji’s Amphitheatre.
 Check the interpretation schedule to see what evenings the amphitheatre comes alive with images, music, and drama.

 The focal point of Keji’s Dark Sky Preserve activities is the Sky Circle.
 Located off of P1 in the campground, it is handy for that late-night walk back to the campsite when the Dark Sky program is done.

-Do you like to share your campfire with others?
+Enjoy a guided campfire program with one of our interpreters!
 The Fire Circle is the ideal place to come and sing, tell stories, and share your adventures in Keji with other visitors.
 The Circle is near the Amphitheatre in P1.
 Consult the interpretation schedule to find out about program times.

 Tent Dwellers Library and Tuck Shoppe

 The Tuck Shoppe offers ice cream, slushies and drinks and is located beside the shower building - free wi-fi access!
 Tuck Shoppe Hours